arshiaahmadian-coder/SubwaySurface/README.md

 **Desert Surfers** is a 3D endless runner arcade game inspired by Subway Surfers, set in a hot and dangerous desert environment.
 Players control a desert surfer running at high speed across multiple lanes, dodging obstacles while collecting coins.

 The game features a unique mechanic: holding your finger on the screen makes the character run **faster**.
-The player can change lanes, jump, and roll, but **cannot jump over obstacles**.
+The player can change lanes, jump, and roll.
 The main obstacles are broken and abandoned cars scattered across the desert.

 The game includes a coin collection system, an in-game Shop to unlock and play with different characters, and a high score / record system.